 Are pierogis brunch?
 Veselka is a Ukrainian institution on the Lower East Side and brunch is a great chance to visit here if you haven’t been yet.
 They have a brunch menu, which includes the truly unique Salmon Latka Eggs Benedict and mimosas.
 Enough said.

-Have you had brunch in lower Manhattan before?
-If so, what are your favorite spots and things to order?
+Have you had brunch in Manhattan before?
+If so, what are your favorite spots in NYC?